mohamedyahyawaseem/Uber-Analysis-SQL_PBI/README.md

 2. **Step 2**: Export the cleaned dataset to **CSV format**.
 3. **Step 3**: Import the CSV file into a **SQL database** and run transformation queries.
 4. **Step 4**: Connect Power BI Desktop to the SQL database and design the dashboard.
-5. **Step 5**: Analyze the interactive dashboard to uncover insights.
+5. **Step 5**: Explore data interactively using filters and slicers in Power BI to uncover insights.

 ---

 ## Tools and Technologies Used
 - **Excel** for data cleaning and normalization.
 - **SQL** for data processing, aggregation, and transformation.
-- **Power BI Desktop** for visualization and dashboard creation.
+- **Power BI Desktop** for visualization and dashboard creation, including **filters** for interactivity.

 ---